dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 Test using older crappy devices.
 I use an old 1st generation iPad with iOS 5 to test heavy pages with lots of javascript.
 If your page is halfway decent on an older device it should be fine on the shiny newer ones.
 And try to regression test by capturing test completion timing results from [QUnit](http://qunitjs.com/) and [Mocha](http://mochajs.org/) tests with headless [PhantomJs](http://phantomjs.org/).
 Track, record, compare and then measure results.
 Establish key performance indicators (KPI).

 Here is some code from a last minute code review that you might let normally go out.
 It's not really hurting anything.
 Maybe thats a good enough reason to leave it alone?
 Personally my javascript is far from perfect at times.
 Remember when looking at another developer's code you usually do not know the context when it was written.
 Was there a hard deadline?
 Was there an emergency bug fix or issue?
 Was it a show stopper?
-Was it a junior developer?
+Was it a junior developer or new hire?

 {% highlight javascript %}
 // Using Zurb foundation.